backdrop-contrib/synonyms/README.txt

 * Decimal

-If you want to implement your own synonyms behavior that would enable support for any other field type, please, refer to synonyms.api.php file for instructions on how to do it, or file an issue against Synonyms module.
+If you want to implement your own synonyms behavior that would enable support for any other field type, refer to synonyms.api.php file for instructions on how to do it, or file an issue against Synonyms module.
 We will try to implement support for your field type too.
 If you have written your synonyms behavior implementation, please share by opening an issue, and it will be included into this module.

 -- GRANULATION WITHIN SYNONYMS BEHAVIOR --